Zakaboy26/BipSync-Springboot-Client-Project/README.md

-# Onboarding Checklist Web Application — BipSync Project
+# Bipsync Cardiff: Onboarding Checklist Web Application

-As part of my **second year at Cardiff University**, a team of four of us collaborated to develop a **web-based onboarding checklist** for **BipSync**, a user-friendly tool designed to help new employees navigate their first tasks using a structured checklist format.
+As part of my **second year at Cardiff University**, a team of four of us collaborated to develop a **web-based onboarding checklist** for the company **BipSync Cardiff**, a user-friendly tool designed to help new employees navigate their first tasks using a structured checklist format.

 ---